Judge Condon has stressed the need for proper estate planning.

 Mental Health Court

 Judge Condon led the planning team for the Charleston County Mental Health Court, which began in January 2003.
-The court is a grant-funded diversion program designed for mentally ill defendants arrested for misdemeanor and non-violent felony offenses.
-Associate Judge Tamara Curry presides over this court.
+The court is designed for mentally ill defendants arrested for misdemeanor and non-violent felony offenses.
 To learn more, click here.

 Mental Health Related Issues